Approximate inference of marginals using the IBIA framework: Proofs

-\begin{proposition} The clique beliefs in $CTF_k$ account for all factors added to \{$CTF_1, \hdots,CTF_k$\}. \end{proposition} \begin{proof} $CTF_1$ is constructed by adding factors to an initial CTF that contains a set of disjoint cliques corresponding to a subset of factors with disjoint scopes.
-Let $\Phi_1$ be the set of all factors present in $CTF_1$.
-After calibration, the belief of cliques in $CTF_1$ can be computed as follows.
+$CTF_1$ is constructed by adding factors to an initial CTF that contains a set of disjoint cliques corresponding to a subset of factors with disjoint scopes.
+Let $\Phi_1$ be the set of all factors present in $CTF_1$ and $Z_1$ be the corresponding normalization constant.
+After calibration, the normalized clique belief ($\beta_N(C)$) of any clique $C$ in $CTF_1$ can be computed as follows.

-Therefore, clique beliefs in $CTF_1$ account for all factors in $\Phi_1$. $CTF_{1,a}$ is obtained after approximating $CTF_1$.
-Using Proposition~\ref{prop:appBeliefs}, the clique and sepset beliefs in $CTF_{1,a}$ is the same as in $CTF_1$ that is,
+Therefore, clique beliefs in $CTF_1$ account for all factors in $\Phi_1$.

-$CTF_{2}$ is constructed by adding factors in $\Phi_2$ to $CTF_{1,a}$.
-Therefore, after calibration, beliefs of cliques in $CTF_2$ can be computed as follows.
+$CTF_{1,a}$ is a calibrated CTF (refer Proposition~6,~\citet{IBIAPR}) that is obtained after approximate marginalization of the variables in $X_1\setminus X_{1,a}$.
+Therefore, the joint distribution of variables in $CTF_{1,a}$ also accounts for all factors in $\Phi_1$. $CTF_{2}$ is constructed by adding factors in $\Phi_2$ to $CTF_{1,a}$.
+Therefore, after calibration, the normalized clique belief ($\beta_N(C)$) of any clique $C$ in $CTF_2$ can be computed as follows.

-Using Equations~\ref{eq:betac} and~\ref{eq:betasp}, the beliefs of all cliques and sepsets in $CTF_{1,a}$ account for all factors in $\Phi_1$.
-Therefore, as seen from equation~\ref{eq:betac2}, the overall distribution corresponding to $CTF_{2}$ corresponds to all factors in $\Phi_1$ and $\Phi_2$.
+where, $Z_2$ is the normalization constant of the distribution in $CTF_2$.
+Using equation \ref{eq:betac21}, the clique beliefs in $CTF_{2}$ accounts for all factors in $\Phi_1$ and $\Phi_2$.

 A similar procedure can be repeated for subsequent CTFs to show that the proposition holds true for all CTFs in the sequence. \end{proof}

 \underline{\textbf{Propositions related inference in BNs:}}